-Fowler Welch expands its Spalding warehouse, with its extension giving 200,000 sq. ft. of chilled warehouse space.
-Here’s another helpful comparison to go with the elephants above – 200,000 sq. ft. is the size of 28 football pitches!
+Fowler Welch expands its Spalding warehouse, with its extension giving 200,000 sq. ft. of chilled warehouse space – the size of 28 football pitches!

 You can put your trust in us: the Dart Group PLC purchases two Airbus A300-B2 aircraft to provide spare parts and engines for its main fleet.
 This addition to improve reliability proves that the whole is even greater than the sum of its parts.

-We also split our shares 2 for 1, meaning the number of overall ordinary shares in issue is more than 32 million.
+We also split our shares two for one, meaning the number of overall ordinary shares in issue is more than 32 million.

 With its reputation for reliability, punctuality and efficiency ever increasing, Channel Express is called upon by the major delivery providers UPS and DHL.
 UPS is the world’s largest package delivery company, whilst DHL has a huge global network for carrying out its international logistics.
 Both of these international companies count on us as a valued partner.
 In return, Channel Express soars all three of its Airbus A300-B4 ‘Eurofreighters’ into the night skies for these major providers.